All fields are required

-Severe E. coli infection symptoms may include:
+Severe E. Coli infection symptoms may include:

 A serious and possibly life-threatening complication of a STEC infection is hemolytic uremic syndrome (HUS), which kills red blood cells.
 This occurs to around 5-10% of people infected and can lead to kidney failure; children under the age of 10 are highly susceptible.
 Symptoms begin around 7-10 days after the initial onset of diarrhea and can include feeling very tired, decreased frequency of urination, and loss of color in cheeks and inside the lower eyelids.
 If symptoms are present seek medical care immediately, as hospitalization is necessary due to the high risk of kidney failure.

 The severity of your illness as well as credible evidence linking your illness to the contaminated product or animal (petting zoo) will dictate whether or not you have a claim.
-If your suffering from E. coli was severe then your case may be stronger, especially if you were harmed because food safety was not made a priority.
-There have been many lawsuits brought against food producers for E. coli poisoning in the past.
+If your suffering from E. Coli was severe then your case may be stronger, especially if you were harmed because food safety was not made a priority.
+There have been many lawsuits brought against food producers for E. Coli poisoning in the past.

-If there have been numerous reported incidents of E. coli poisoning from the same food then you may be able to take part in a class action lawsuit.
+If there have been numerous reported incidents of E. Coli poisoning from the same food then you may be able to take part in a class action lawsuit.
 The health department will have already been notified and will be investigating the outbreak in order to discover the source.
 Outbreak investigations are highly successful at exposing the source and the strain associated.
 You would only have to prove that you consumed the contaminated product, resulting in contracting that same strain.

-Speak to an experienced E. coli attorney to learn more about the legal process of obtaining compensation for your illness.
+Speak to an experienced E. Coli attorney to learn more about the legal process of obtaining compensation for your illness.

-If you have been diagnosed with E. coli, negligent food preparation, manufacturing, or serving practices may be to blame for your suffering.
+If you have been diagnosed with E. Coli, negligent food preparation, manufacturing, or serving practices may be to blame for your suffering.
 A company that breaks safety rules and causes harm needs to be held liable for their negligent actions, not only to account for the damage they have already caused, but to also prevent future illnesses.
 You have the right to seek compensation from the liable party(ies) for your medical expenses, current and future lost wages, as well as for your pain and suffering.
-Consult with a E. coli attorney to discuss your case and get started on your claim.
+Consult with a E. Coli attorney to discuss your case and get started on your claim.

 Create a thoroughly written record, as soon as possible, of all of the following in the days leading up to your illness: what you ate; when you ate it; where you ate it; and how it was prepared.

 If you have already seen your doctor and haven’t heard from any health officials yet, then contact them to prompt an investigation.
-Also inquire as to whether there have been other reports of E. coli poisoning in the area.
-Finally, reach out to an experienced E. coli lawyer so they may immediately begin investigating for you to determine the source and preserve evidence for your case.
+Also inquire as to whether there have been other reports of E. Coli poisoning in the area.
+Finally, reach out to an experienced E. Coli lawyer so they may immediately begin investigating for you to determine the source and preserve evidence for your case.

 Health authorities will be notified when multiple infections occur.
-From there, public officials will investigate to find the source for the outbreak of numerous E. coli infections.
+From there, public officials will investigate to find the source for the outbreak of numerous E. Coli infections.
 As part of their investigation, they will locate sick individuals to get an understanding on the size of outbreak, when it may have started, the severity of it, and also to find out possible sources.
 They will then attempt to find the common culprit through interviews, home visits, or questionnaires.